-- Successful installation, commissioning, and decommissioning of the first fleet of 10 GenSys units at Site Host 1, resulting in the following metrics for backup power:

-- 13,506 operating hours

-- 39.07 MW-hr electricity produced
+- Successful installation, commissioning, and decommissioning of the first fleet of 10 GenSys units at Site Host 1, resulting in the following metrics for backup power: - 13,506 operating hours - 39.07 MW-hr electricity produced - A network outage simulation occurred at Site Host 1 on January 19, 2013.

-- Electrical efficiency = 25.4%

-- A network outage simulation occurred on Saturday, January 19, 2013, 5:00 PM.
 The fuel cells powered the lighting in the building without issue.
-The commercial utility power was turned off - main disconnect switch

-SW1.
-Within ~20 s, the relays transferred and lighting was restored by fuel cell system power.
+The commercial utility power was turned off and within ~20 s, the relays transferred and lighting was restored by fuel cell system power.
 Network outage simulation was roughly 30 minutes.